EgwDean/Software-Engineering-Project-24-25/assets/README.md

-All assets (multimedia) used in the project are to be commited here.
+All assets (multimedia) used in the project are to be committed here.